PimpTrizkit/PJs/README.md

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;[Back to Table of Contents](#table-of-contents)

+&emsp;&emsp;&emsp;&emsp;*“Anything does not exist until it is created.
+You create it” ― Bangambiki Habyarimana, The Great Pearl of Wisdom*

 "dcE" is short for "document.createElement".

 This will create and return a HTML elemenent with specified attributes, children, and event listeners.